richardhodsdon/aoc2024/README.md

 - `Puzzle.ts`: the boilerplate module with the placeholder methods for solving both daily puzzles
 - `index.txt`: the input file where to add the puzzle input
+- `test-1.txt`: The example input in the puzzle for part 1
+- `test-2.txt`: The example input in the puzzle for part 2

 The structure of the boilerplate module is the following: